neuschaefer/reform-handbook/src/source/linux.rst

 When you log out or start the computer, you should see a login prompt.
 Enter the username that you added with ``useradd``.
 Then it asks for your password, so enter the password that you selected with ``passwd`` (again, this is invisible).
-You should be logged in to your home directory.
+You will be logged in to your home directory.

 Giving Sudo Access to a User
 ----------------------------

-Often times you might want to use a command that requires administrator (root) privileges, but logging out of your user account just to log back in as root is a bit of a hassle, so you can give a user "sudo" access, which allows you to use a command as root by using ``sudo <COMMAND>``.
+Often you will want to use a command that requires superuser (root) privileges, but logging out of your user account just to log back in as root is a bit of a hassle, so you can give a user ``sudo`` (meaning: "do something as superuser").
+Sudo allows you to use a command as root by using ``sudo <COMMAND>``.
 You can add a user to the ``sudo`` group with:

 .. code-block:: none

- usermod -a -G sudo bob
+ usermod -a -G sudo kim

-(Again, "bob" here should be replaced by your username).
+(Again, ``kim`` here should be replaced by your username).

 The ``-a`` flag means "Append the user to a group list", and the ``-G`` option is the name of the group you want to add the user to, in this case it's the ``sudo`` group.

-From now on you can use commands as root, for example, the command ``shutdown now`` requires root privileges, so you can run:
+From now on you can use commands as root.
+For example, the command ``shutdown now`` (to shut down your computer safely) requires root privileges, so you can run:

 .. code-block:: none